martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC MAY implement an algorithm to detect spurious retransmissions, such as DSACK {{?RFC3708}}, Forward RTO-Recovery {{?RFC5682}} or Eifel
 {{?RFC3522}}.
-Once a spurious congestion event is detected, CUBIC SHOULD restore the original values of above mentioned variables as follows if the current *cwnd* is lower than *prior_cwnd*.
+Once a spurious congestion event is detected, CUBIC SHOULD restore the original values of above-mentioned variables as follows if the current *cwnd* is lower than *prior_cwnd*.
 Restoring the original values ensures that CUBIC's performance is similar to what it would be without spurious losses.